 |Inca Trail permits are going on sale earlier

 If you want to hike the Inca Trail in 2019,

 NOW is the time for us to get your permits.

 Make your plans early, to avoid being disappointed.

 You can NOT hike the Inca Trail without a permit.

 |The Inca Trail is CLOSED during February.|

-IMPORTANT: The Inca Trail Authority that issues these permits, requires your passport number.
+IMPORTANT: The Inca Trail Authority that issues these permits, requires your passport number to issue the permit.
 When you show up at the trail head to start the hike, the passport number on the permit MUST match the number in your passport, or you will not be able to hike the Inca Trail.
 Please send us only valid passport numbers.
-If you have applied for a new passport, wait until you get the new number to have us request (and pay for) your permit OR bring your OLD passport with you when you travel to check-in at the trailhead.
+If you have applied for a new passport, wait until you get the new passport number to have us request (and pay for) your permit OR bring your OLD passport with you when you travel to check-in at the trailhead.